+Acadia National Park tour concludes

 Early risers are in for an unforgettable experience this morning.
 Be up before breakfast for a drive to the summit of Cadillac Mountain, about 15 minutes away.
-Vehicle reservations are required to drive up Cadillac Summit Road (at your own expense; purchasable by you 90 days prior to (recommended!).
+Vehicle reservations are required to drive up Cadillac Summit Road (at your own expense; purchasable by you 90 days prior to (recommended!), or two days in advance of today's reservation date at recreation.gov/timed-entry/400000.
 Please note that while Country Walkers is unable to provide you with a Cadillac Summit Road vehicle reservation, your tour does include an Acadia National Park Private Vehicle Weekly Pass, required to access all walks and drives in Acadia National Park.
 This weekly pass will be provided to you along with your Route Notes.
 Cadillac Mountain is not only the highest point on the North American Atlantic coast-at 1,530 feet-its treeless summit is also the first place on the continent to see the sun rise.
 It is truly magical to witness Bar Harbor, Frenchman Bay, and the open waters of the ocean as they are illuminated by the first light of day.
 After time here, return to your inn for a final breakfast and onward travels.

+Included Meals: Breakfast

+What's Included Tour Only

+Boutique accommodations ~

+7 meals: 6 breakfasts and 1 dinner ~

+Detailed water- and tear-resistant Route Notes and maps ✓

-What's Included Tour Only Boutique accommodations \checkmark 6 on-tour meals: 6 breakfasts \checkmark Ride with GPS (custom downloadable GPS route notes and turn-by-turn voice navigation; smartphone required) \checkmark Orientation phone call (Day 1) and meeting (Day 4) with a Country Walkers representative \checkmark Local representative available 24/7 \checkmark Entrance fees and special events as noted in the itinerary: Acadia National Park Private Vehicle Weekly Pass \checkmark
+Orientation phone call (Day 1) and meeting (Day 4) with a Country Walkers representative

+Local representative available 24/7 ~

+Entrance fees and special events as noted in the itinerary: Acadia National Park Private Vehicle Weekly Pass